NicolaPerin/ComputationalPhysicsLaboratory2023/README.md

 # ComputationalPhysicsLaboratory2023
-Repository for the exercises of the computational physics laboratory course
+Repository for the exercises of the computational physics laboratory course (in progress)